jonassvensson4/jsfour-computer/README.md

+Put on hold since I'm no longer making scripts for FiveM.
+I haven't touched this script for almost a year now.
+That's why I will archive this repo.

 # jsfour-computer

 A usable computer in-game.
 You can easily add your own programs by following the guide down below.
 To be able to do this you need to have some knowledge in html, javascript and css. **I will not** help you add programs.